veliswaan/wanderly-travel-agent/TUTORIAL.md

 # Building your first AI agent and deploying it in the cloud

-We've been using Strands to build AI agents and add tools to them so here we're going a step further.
+We've been using Strands to build AI agents and add tools to them, with this tutorial, we're going a step further.
-This is a hands-on tutorial that we'll follow to build, deploy, and integrate an AI travel assistant using Strands Agents and Amazon Bedrock AgentCore.
+This is a hands-on tutorial that we'll follow to build, deploy, and integrate an AI travel assistant using Strands Agents to build the agent and Amazon Bedrock AgentCore to deploy it to production (AWS account).

 **Duration:** 2-3 hours
 **Difficulty:** Beginner to Intermediate